 (This was a sponsored Instagram post with Soy Vay, but all opinions expressed are my own)

 In Spanish, calabacitas means ‘zucchini’.
-It is a New Mexican dish of (usually) squash, corn, and peppers.
+It is a dish of (usually) squash, corn, and peppers.
 There are so many variations, and it is can be a side dish or main entree.
 We probably have this at least once a week.
 It takes about 20 minutes or so, which is perfect for a weeknight meal.

 - Two zucchini, diced